kubernetes/website/content/en/docs/reference/labels-annotations-taints/_index.md

 Example: `app.kubernetes.io/created-by: "controller-manager"`

-Used on: All Objects (typically used on[workload resources](/docs/reference/kubernetes-api/workload-resources/)).
+Used on: All Objects (typically used on [workload resources](/docs/reference/kubernetes-api/workload-resources/)).

 The controller/user who created this resource.